-In the front-wheel-drive vehicle, the differential is part of the transmission.
+In a front-wheel-drive vehicle, the differential is part of the transmission.
 However, rear- and four-wheel-drive vehicles have a transmission that’s connected to the drive axles with the driveshaft.
 The engine torque is then distributed across the axle with the help of the differential, which is a set of gears.
 This differential is filled with high-viscosity oil, ensuring that the gear remains lubricated.

 If the fluid isn’t changed when it should be, the fluid starts to break down.
 As viscosity is lost, the internal gears of the axle become damaged.
 That’s why you want to change the fluid at regular intervals.

 It doesn’t cost a lot to change the differential fluid.
 On average, you might spend between $75 and $175 to have the differential fluid changed, with about $25 to $75 of this for the fluid itself.
 The rest of the charge would be for the labor, unless you can do the job yourself.

 These estimates relate to changing the fluid in one differential only.
 If you are driving a four- or all-wheel-drive vehicle, the cost might be double what I’ve estimated here.